‘Polling code violation’: EC asks Telangana to stop financial aid disbursement to farmers

 The K Chandrashekar Rao-led state government had sought permission for disbursing benefits stating that it is usually done during the November-January period during the Rabi season since 2018.

-However, the polling body said that T Harish Rao, the son of Chief Minister K Chandrashekar Rao, violated the provisions of the Model Code of Conduct.
+However, the polling body said that T Harish Rao, the nephew of Chief Minister K Chandrashekar Rao, violated the provisions of the Model Code of Conduct.
 He is contesting the Siddipet Assembly constituency.

 The Election Commission also said that the party violated the conditions laid down for disbursing the funds as it “publicised the scheme the release under the scheme, and thereby disturbed the level playing field in the ongoing election process”.